Skip to main content

 With Debian, the tutorials tell you to use free-[software] ISO and make it too complicated just to download the non-free-[software] ISO.
 Then there is the language used to describe ISO’s.
 CD: an ISO that lets you install Debian and requires internet.
 DVD: live distro no requiring an internet connection.
 I’ll get some guy in the comments nitpicking my interpretation but the Debian explanation is not succinct at all.

 I’m speaking from the point of a practical user who also programs.
 I love keyboard shortcuts, automation, and aesthetic design.
-I current dual boot Zorin OS and Windows on my laptop.
-I found that Zorin OS looked the nicest but I also realized that the only reason I was able to install it was luck.
+I used to dual boot Zorin OS and Windows on my laptop.
+I found that Zorin OS looked the nicest (at the time) but I also realized that the only reason I was able to install it was luck.
 I flashed the Zorin OS 15 ISO in 2020 and only had motivation to dual boot in 2021 when Zorin OS 16 was out.
 When I tried to install Zorin OS 15, I ran into an issue so instead of giving up I could just try installing 16 as the problem may have been patched.

 Can’t Shutdown Easily

 A great and Windows comparable Linux distro should require minimal changes and should have a tips section.
-For example it’s faster to shutdown using “Alt + F2 -> poweroff” than it is to use your mouse or searching (not in the menu) for shutdown, clicking enter, pressing the right key, and pressing enter.
+For example it’s faster to shutdown using “Alt + F2 → poweroff” than it is to use your mouse or searching (not in the menu) for shutdown, clicking enter, pressing the right key, and pressing enter.
 Why is the default click cancel instead of Shut down?
 On Windows it’s just Alt + F4 on the desktop and an Enter.

 One last head ache is the inability to launch commands from the address bar… I want the best of GUI and command line, not just a GUI and not just a terminal.